localhost-international/cartographer/README.md

 ### Android

 Cartographer is currently in development and is being optimised for iOS/iPadOS.

-_TODO: add an issue to show interest in an Android version_.
+[Leave a comment on the Android Support issue](https://github.com/localhost-international/cartographer/issues/1) so I know you're interested in an Android compatibility/release.

 ### Tests